Nikon D3100 vs D3200

 - More modern: Was introduced somewhat (1 year and 8 months) more recently.

 Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
+The ratings are only valid when referring to cameras in the same category and of the same age.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons